MShel/ttw/README.md

 * netifaces

 ## Comming soon
-* Stat factory + csv sratMysqlHandler
+* Stat factory + statMysqlHandler
-* more packet classes to support more protoocols
+* more packet classes to support more protocols
-* ability to specify network adapter to listen on

 ## Example Report for TCP with verbose Of
 ```